 The video explains why you want to have a narrow focus and a question about which there is some controversy.

-Explore reference and background sources on the next page to get topic ideas.
+Explore background information sources on the next page to get topic ideas.

 Copyright © Manchester Community College | 1066 Front Street, Manchester, NH